apache/brpc/docs/en/thrift.md

  }
 ```

-# Server process with thrift message
+# Server side processing upstream thrift requests
-User need to implement it's own thrift handler which was inherited from brpc::ThriftService
+Users need to implement their own thrift handler which was inherited from brpc::ThriftService.
-Only the method name can obtained in server side due to the limit of thrift protocol itself, the service name wasn't passed to server actually, it means that only one thrift service can be set in one brpc server
+Due to the limitation of thrift protocol itself, only the method name can be obtained on the server (via the controller.thrift_method_name() method), and the service name cannot be obtained.
+This is consistent with the native thrift implementation, which means that there can only be one thrift service in one brpc server.
 ```c++
 // Implement User Thrift Service handler class MyThriftProtocolPbManner : public brpc::ThriftService {